scottstraughan/bob-backend/README.md

-# Bob (Backend)
+# Bob Brain (Backend)

-The Bob backend is a simple NodeJS/ExpressJS app that interfaces with OpenAI's ChatGPT.
+The Bob brain is a simple NodeJS/ExpressJS app that interfaces with OpenAI's ChatGPT.
 This service allows users to talk to "Bob", a friendly Bot.
 Bob can help search for apps, download and install apps and more!

 ## Overview